tweetstream/tweetstream/README.md

 @client.track('intridea')
 ```

-The on_delete and on_limit methods can also be chained, like so:
+The on_delete and on_limit methods can also be chained:

 ```ruby
 TweetStream::Client.new.on_delete{ |status_id, user_id|